Inheritance for Dummies

 The policeman’s expression remained professionally neutral.
 “In the bedroom, on the second floor, where you slept?”

 “Yes, certainly,” the officer said.
-“In any case, a forensic team’ll be by later during daylight hours, just in case we may have missed something.
+“In any case, SOCO will come by later during full daylight hours, just in case we may have missed something.
 One never knows unless one is thorough.”

 “Indeed,” said his constable.

 “Well then, Mr. Pickering, we’re done here, for now.
 If you would be so kind as to sign here and here, we’ll be out of your way.
 A reminder, please remain at home, forensics will contact you later today.”

 Trevor signed the form and the two police officers turned to go.
 The Sergeant stopped, faced Trevor one last time.

 “By any chance, have you ever sleepwalked?”

 Trevor swallowed a sarcastic reply.
 “No, no–I do not sleepwalk.
 However, I do suggest you investigate Mr. Simpson’s whereabouts tonight, as I previously recommended.”